psboonstra/RankModeling/README.md

 the BPL methods described in the paper

 <samp>functions_ldrbo.R</samp> provides all of the necessary functions to
-calculate the consensus LDRBO reported in this paper and Krauss, et al. (2015)
+calculate the consensus LDRBO reported in this paper and Krauss, et al. (2015).
+See the file ldrbo_vignette.pdf for more details.

 <samp>gather_data.R</samp> reads in the problem list data from the .csv files
 and recharacterizes from ranked lists to ordered lists.
 Case 23 == Case A;